rickyzhang82/telepresence/docs/reference/architecture.md

 ## Traffic Manager

 The Traffic Manager is the central point of communication between Traffic Agents in the cluster and Telepresence Daemons on developer workstations.
-It is responsible for injecting the Traffic Agent sidecar into intercepted pods, proxying all relevant inbound and outbound traffic, and tracking active intercepts.
+It is responsible for injecting the Traffic Agent sidecar into ingested or intercepted pods, proxying all relevant inbound and outbound traffic, and tracking active intercepts.

-The Traffic-Manager is installed, either by a cluster administrator using a Helm Chart, or on demand by the Telepresence User Daemon.
-When the User Daemon performs its initial connect, it first checks the cluster for the Traffic Manager deployment, and if missing it will make an attempt to install it using its embedded Helm Chart.

-When an intercept gets created with a Preview URL, the Traffic Manager will establish a connection with Ambassador Cloud so that Preview URL requests can be routed to the cluster.
-This allows Ambassador Cloud to reach the Traffic Manager without requiring the Traffic Manager to be publicly exposed.
-Once the Traffic Manager receives a request from a Preview URL, it forwards the request to the ingress service specified at the Preview URL creation.
+The Traffic-Manager is installed by a cluster administrator.
+It can either be installed using the Helm chart embedded in the telepresence client binary (`telepresence helm install`) or by using a Helm Chart directly.

 ## Traffic Agent

-The Traffic Agent is a sidecar container that facilitates intercepts.
-When an intercept is first started, the Traffic Agent container is injected into the workload's pod(s).
+The Traffic Agent is a sidecar container that facilitates ingests and intercepts.
+When an ingest or intercept is first started, the Traffic Agent container is injected into the workload's pod(s).
 You can see the Traffic Agent's status by running `telepresence list` or `kubectl describe pod <pod-name>`.

-Depending on the type of intercept that gets created, the Traffic Agent will either route the incoming request to the Traffic Manager so that it gets routed to a developer's workstation, or it will pass it along to the container in the pod usually handling requests on that port.
+Depending on the type of intercept that gets created, the Traffic Agent will either route the incoming request  to a developer's workstation, or it will pass it along to the container in the pod usually handling requests on that port.